 - Working with members of this team, my unique skills and talents are valued and utilized.

 The results let us see the difference between the average for those we’re most comfortable with and those we’re least comfortable with.
-Prompts that had higher disparity between these two answers pointed to interpersonal issues.
+Prompts that had a higher disparity between these two answers pointed to interpersonal issues.
 Prompts with similar answers were more about our culture.

 Why bother measuring psychological safety?